King Yi of Zhou (Xie)

-King Yí of Zhou (周夷王 (Zhōu Yí Wáng)), personal name Ji Xie, was the ninth king of the Chinese Zhou Dynasty.
+King Yi of Zhou (周夷王 (Zhōu Yí Wáng)), personal name Ji Xie, was a king of China's Zhou dynasty.
 Estimated dates of his reign are 885–878 BC or 865–858 BC.

-He was preceded by his great-uncle, King Xiao of Zhou, who may have overthrown his father.
+He was preceded by his great-uncle, King Xiao, who could have overthrown his father.
 In the third year of his reign, King Yi sided with Marquis of Ji in a dispute with Duke Ai of Qi and executed Duke Ai by boiling him to death in a large cauldron.
-King Yi installed Duke Ai's younger half-brother Jing on the throne, later known as Duke Hu of Qi.
+King Yi installed Duke Ai's younger half-brother Lü Jing (Duke Hu of Qi) on the Qi throne.

-During his reign there were wars in the south with the State of Chu and the Dongyi.
-According to the Shiji, during his reign the royal power was not strong and the regional rulers failed to pay obeisance to the court.
+During his reign there were wars in the south with the Chu state and the Dongyi.
+According to the Records of the Grand Historian, during his reign the royal power was not strong and the regional rulers failed to pay obeisance to the Zhou royal court.

-He was succeeded by his son, King Li of Zhou.
+He was succeeded by his son, King Li.